District Attorney

 • Attachment of Earnings (pursuant to Section 16-18.5-105(3)(b), C.R.S.)

-For further collection remedies the victim may pursue, please refer to §16-18.5-107 of the Colorado Revised Statutes, or consult an attorney.
-You should routinely advise the Clerk of Court of any payments you have received directly from the defendant or through your own actions to collect if they do not come through the courts.
+For further collection remedies you may pursue, please refer to §16-18.5-107 of the Colorado Revised Statutes, or consult with an attorney.
+You should inform the Clerk of Court regularly about any payments you receive directly from the defendant or through your own actions if they don't come through the courts.

-The victim may also withdraw from pursuing his/her own collection efforts by filing a Notice of Withdrawal of Intent to Pursue Collection by Victim to withdraw.
-Notice of such withdrawal must be filed with the sentencing court.
-The withdrawal notice must state how much restitution, if any, the victim collected along with documentation showing the amount collected.
+You may also withdraw from pursuing your own collection efforts by filing a Notice of Withdrawal of Intent to Pursue Collection by Victim.
+The notice of withdrawal needs to be filed with the sentencing court.
+It should state how much restitution, if any, you've collected along with documentation showing the amount collected.

-In some circumstances, both the juvenile and his or her parent(s) or guardian may be ordered to make restitution to the victim.
-The liability of the juvenile's parent(s) or guardian is limited by Colorado statute to $25,000.
+In certain situations, both the juvenile and their parent(s) or guardian may be ordered to make restitution to the victim.
+However, the liability of the juvenile's parent(s) or guardian is limited by Colorado statute to $25,000.

 Department of Corrections